Hugh Morton Shand

 Hugh Morton Shand (13 January 1815 – 24 June 1890) was a British army officer and businessman, the son of Alexander Garden Shand and Isabella Shand nee Morton.
-He is the patrilineal great-great-grandfather of Camilla, Queen Consort.
+He is the patrilineal great-great-grandfather of Queen Camilla.

 He served with the British army, went to India and founded a trading company.

 He bought Edwardes Place, a terrace of five houses in Kensington, London.

 In 1857, he married Edrica Faulkner (1822–1890), daughter of an "itinerant portrait painter", and they had three sons: